ManticoreGamesInc/platform-documentation/src/tutorials/modeling_reference.md

 #### Creating a Group from Existing Objects

 1. Select the objects to be added to the group in the **Hierarchy** window using ++ctrl++ + left click.
-2. Right click one of the selected objects and click **New Group Containing These**.
+2. Right click one of the selected objects and click **New Group Containing These** or use ++ctrl+G++.
 3. Type a name for the group and press ++enter++.

+!!! note
+    The center of the group will be the combined center of all the objects being grouped.
+If **Snap to Grid** is enabled, the center point will be adjusted according to the chosen snap size.

 #### Switching between Group and Object Selection Mode